 - Colonoscopy may be used to remove air from the large intestine.

-- Fluids given through a vein (intravenous fluids) will replace fluids lost from vomiting or diarrhea.
+- Fluids can be given through a vein (intravenous fluids) to replace fluids lost from vomiting or diarrhea.

-- Nasogastric suction -- a nasogastric (NG) tube is placed through the nose into the stomach to remove air from (decompress) the bowel.
+- Nasogastric suction involving a nasogastric (NG) tube placed through the nose into the stomach can be used to remove air from (decompress) the bowel.

-- Special diets usually do not work, although vitamin B12 and other vitamin supplements should be used for patients with vitamin deficiency.
+- Special diets often do not work.
+However, vitamin B12 and other vitamin supplements should be used for patients with vitamin deficiency.

 In severe cases, surgery may be needed.